CDL Classes, Courses, and Curriculum

 Role of Commercial Trucking in Supply Chain Management

-This course focuses on the truck driving and transportation industry with an emphasis on the role of trucking in supply chain management and the importance of the transportation industry.
+This course focuses on the truck driving and transportation industry, emphasizing the role of trucking in supply chain management and the importance of the transportation industry.
 Other topics in this class include:

 • Federal and state rules and regulations